toomuchdesign/react-minimal-pie-chart/README.md

 ## Why?

-Because [Recharts](https://github.com/recharts/recharts) is awesome, but when you just need a simple pie/donought chart, a few lines of code are usually enough.
+Because [Recharts](https://github.com/recharts/recharts) is awesome, but when you just need a simple pie/donought chart, **3 kB** of code are usually enough.

 ## Features